Probably the healthiest appetizer (or snack) recipe on the planet – roasted carrot hummus with root vegetable chips. It’s also vegan and gluten-free!

 Kitchen Gypsy is less a collection of recipes and more a journal that details Joanne’s dearest memories.
 Joanne is a born storyteller and I found myself eagerly flipping through every page of her cookbook in anticipation of our dinner.
 In person, Joanne’s stories came to life.
 As she cooked, she told us the story of each recipe.
 It was an incredibly special experience.

 Each dinner guest was asked to make a dish from Kitchen Gypsy and bring it to dinner.
 The colorful roasted carrot hummus and root vegetable chips immediately caught my eye.
 The recipe was easy to follow and it doesn’t get much healthier than vegetables with vegetable dip!

-- 2 tablespoons tahini (sesame paste), well stirred
+- 2 T. tahini (sesame paste), well stirred

-- 1 teaspoon firmly packed light brown sugar
+- 1 tsp. firmly packed light brown sugar

 - Pinch of red chile flakes, or to taste